Packaging

 OPRL

-We are members of On Pack Recycling Label, working towards solutions that can deliver on existing and new guidelines being introduced.
-In 2020, circa 67% of the total plastic used was classified as On-Pack Recycling Label “Recycle”.
+We are members of On Pack Recycling Label, working towards solutions that can deliver on existing and new guidelines.
+They work alongside UK local authorities , brands and producers.
+Their team provides expert support and tools to help businesses navigate the complexities of recyclability of packaging.
 Solutions are being explored which will increase the proportion of packaging which can be deemed as OPRL Recycle.
 This will be aligned with the infrastructure and roadmap for Flexible packaging.

 Target Two: